Professional development for teachers is something that makes many groan.

 When in the trenches of everyday teaching, there are a million things we have to do to keep up – teaching, grading, classroom management, new textbooks and technology, parental contact, etc.

 With all of these obligations, just pulling out the materials and methods that we have used in previous years is the efficient way to go.

 Unfortunately, this method does not inspire change or creativity and does not encourage growth.

 Professional development is one way to fight this stagnation.
 Whether an online workshop like my Lit Launch Reading Engagement Framework or a seminar on methodology offered by your local university, professional development helps us continually think about what we teach and how we teach it.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Professional Development For Teachers Helps Us Meet Like-Minded People